Skip to Main Content

 For many residents of the Houston area, their first (and hopefully only) contact with law enforcement comes in the form of a DWI arrest.
 Drunk driving is a criminal offense in Texas, so you need to take any such charge seriously.
 Even first-time offenders face significant consequences to their life and liberty, which is why you need to work with an experienced Houston DWI defense attorney who understands the Texas criminal justice system.

 The Law Offices of Tad Nelson & Associates focuses on DWI defense.
-Attorney Tad Nelson is a former prosecutor who is intimately familiar with how these cases work.
+Attorney Tad Nelson is a former prosecutor and trial attorney who is intimately familiar with how these cases work.
 He and his team know that you are likely overwhelmed by your arrest and may not even fully comprehend your constitutional and legal rights.
-Indeed, we find that in many criminal DWI cases the police or prosecution make mistakes that undermine their case.
+Indeed, as members of the DUI defense lawyers association, our criminal defense lawyers find that in many criminal DWI cases the police or prosecution make mistakes that undermine their case.
 We will seek to expose such weaknesses and aggressively defend your interests.

 What Does It Mean to Be “Intoxicated” in Texas?